cancervariants/fusion-representation/docs/source/nomenclature.rst

 Transcript Segment Component
 ############################
-The Transcript Segment Component explicitly describes a segment transcript sequence by start and end exons, and is represented using the following nomenclature:
+The Transcript Segment Component explicitly describes a segment transcript sequence by start and end exons, and is represented using the following syntax:

    - <Transcript ID>\ :opt:`(<Gene Symbol>)`:e.<start exon>\ :opt:`<+/- offset>`\ _<end exon>\ :opt:`<+/- offset>`